 Mammoth Mountain is, well, mammoth: Over 11,000 feet high at the summit.
 Mammoth is a great destination for spring skiing.
 It's known as a top spot for late season snow and sometimes stays open right through June.Continue to 9 of 11 below.

 09 of 11

 10 of 11

 11 of 11

-Southern California temperatures are lovely during spring break, and About.com's Guide for California Travel has a San Diego planner with highlights for families such as the San Diego Zoo and Wild Animal Park.
+Southern California temperatures are lovely during spring break, and San Diego offers many highlights for families such as the San Diego Zoo and Wild Animal Park.
 Seeing animals in their natural habitat is even better, and spring is a fantastic time to go whale watching in San Diego.